Enabling the possibility to log into OnApp through Identity Provider involves two stages:

 - Configure Service Provider at Identity Provider

-- Go to your Control Panel's Settings > Authentication
+- Go to your Control Panel > Admin > Settings > Authentication tab.

-- Click New SAML Id Provider or a ''+" sign
+- Click New SAML Id Provider or a ''+" icon.

 Fill in the fields in the new window:

-Idp sso target url, Idp cert fingerprint and Idp cert are given by the Identity Provider.
+Idp sso target url and Idp cert are given by the Identity Provider.
+Idp cert fingerprint will be calculated by the system.

 - Enabled - move the slider to the right to enable this identity provider at the login screen